jballant/backbone-base-and-form-view/README.md

 Inherited from Text - *templateSrc*, *label*, *placeholder*, *fieldName*, *inputId*, *templateVars*.

-1. *possibleVals* - Object.
-Should be an object literal with the options you would like to have in the select.
+1. *possibleVals* - Object|Function.
+Should be an object literal (or a function that returns one) with the options you would like to have in the select.
 The keys will be the values that are saved on the model attribute.
 The values are the display text for each option.
 Note, the select allows you to create optgroups by nesting possible values as follows:

         possibleVals: {
            'Fiction' : {
               ya: 'Young Adult',
-              ctmp: 'Contemporary'
+              hf: 'Historical Fiction'
            }
            'Non-Fiction: {
               his: 'History',